henrivain/Latex2Compute/README.md

 The project is based on latex used by Finnish Matriculation Exam board [Abitti Latex -editor](https://math-demo.abitti.fi/).
 Targetted calculator syntax is Texas Instruments TI-Nspire CX CAS.
 Currently TI-Nspire is the only main target platform, but in the future I might add support for Matlab.

 ### Nuget package
+This package can be found with same name from [Nuget package manager](https://www.nuget.org/packages/Latex2Compute/)

 ## Getting started